 According to the SA2 LS and TR 23.757, the MBSF-C and MBSF-U entities are considered “an BM-SC evolution”.
 This paper starts reviewing the BM-SC user-plane functions and their configuration via xMB.
 The assumption here is that the new MBSF entities will continue offering the same IP Multicast related functionality, i.e. FLUTE / MBMS Download Delivery (Clause 7 in TS 26.346), RTP / Streaming Delivery Method (Clause 8 in TS 26.346) and transparent delivery (Clause 8b in TS 26.346).

-Note, usage of unicast bearers (e.g. OMA PUSH, FLUTE unicast with RTSP or RTP unicast with RTSP) are excluded.
-The focus is on the Multicast related user-plane functionality.
+Note, usage of unicast bearers (e.g. OMA PUSH, FLUTE unicast with RTSP or RTP unicast with RTSP) is excluded from consideration in this paper.
+The focus is on multicast-related user plane functionality.

 At this stage, the paper is presented “as inspiration” to trigger discussions.